New York Insurance Lapse Attorney

 An insurance lapse can also occur during the time between your vehicle registration and the beginning of your insurance coverage.
 If you can’t prove that you can take financial responsibility for the damages that you may cause from negligent or reckless driving, then you can’t get behind the wheel.
 If you do drive on an insurance lapse in New York, you could face serious penalties.

-If you’re facing accusations for driving with an insurance lapse, or without liability coverage, you need to protect your driving privileges at all costs and contact (212) 235-1525 to retain legal representation.
+If you’re facing accusations of driving with an insurance lapse, or without liability coverage, you need to protect your driving privileges at all costs and contact (212) 235-1525 to retain legal representation.

 What Happens If You Don’t Return Your License Plates in NY?